 - Can I see your tax returns?

-3) Additional tips for answering the questions
+Tips for answering the interview questions

 - Speak for yourself – You should answer all questions for yourself.
 The consular officer wants to hear your answers to the questions, not your family or friends’ answers.